christopher5106/christopher5106.github.io/_posts/2017-02-24-google-perspective-api-the-dangerous-path-toward-mind-control.markdown

 There are good questions when speaking about *data*, *big data*, *machine learning*.
 Does that really improve our world ?
 Does it help us evolve towards a better world ?

 **Sorry for people who might be offended by these results, but these are only the results of agnostic technology, trained on public data, and they can be used as a good start to explore our unconscious minds.
-Perspective API encourage us to live in a closed loop**.
+Perspective API encourages us to live in a closed loop.
+But that is what some politicians, and perhaps some big companies, might want for us**.